-- Using granulated garlic or garlic powder
+- Using granulated garlic or garlic powder (or homemade garlic powder)

 Clearly the easiest method is to use the granulated garlic or garlic powder, but I felt so much better using whole garlic cloves due to the health benefits of garlic and the fresher taste, so I gravitated towards the frozen pre-peeled.

 That is, however, until I did some research and talked with a garlic expert on the phone who told me that the nutritional benefits of garlic are almost nil once you freeze garlic.
 Ugh!
 Back to the drawing board!